-For those who want to supercharge your learning ability and pick up any skills faster, try the FREE Learning Fast Track Class offered by Lifehack.
-It’s a 20-minute intensive class called Spark Your Learning Genius, and will surely upgrade your learning skills right away.
-Find out more about the Fast Track Class here.
+For those who want to supercharge your learning ability and pick up any skills faster, try the Learn Anything Fast Handbook offered by Lifehack.
+It will surely upgrade your learning skills right away.
+Find out more about the Handbook here.

 3. Tell Yourself: It’s Never Too Late to Learn

 While further training is one lure to send you back to school at 30 or beyond, you might also decide that it’s important to finish a degree that you started, but for various reasons put on hold.

 This was the case with Shaquille O’Neal, or “Shaq” as he’s widely known.
 He embarked on his 19-year NBA career having completed only three years at Louisiana State University.
 But he later earned his Bachelor’s in general studies, and went on to earn an MBA and then a PhD in education.

 Steven Spielberg was also compelled to finish a degree he hadn’t completed.
 He dropped out of California State University, Long Beach, just a few credits short of earning his degree.
 More than three decades later, he finished his requirements, which included submitting his film, “Schindler’s List,” to satisfy a film course requirement.